 - For national security or intelligence purposes.

-Under the following circumstances, federal privacy regulations and state law allow us to use or disclose your PHI, but you will have the opportunity to agree to or to say “no” before such uses or disclosures: • Because we are permitted to maintain a list of patients and their general condition, and because we disclose a patient’s general condition if a member of the public asks for a patient by name, unless you tell us we are not permitted to do so, your location and general condition may be given to anyone who asks for you by name.
+Under the following circumstances, federal privacy regulations and state law allow us to use or disclose your PHI, but you will have the opportunity to agree or say “no” before such uses or disclosures:

 - To locate a family member (or other person responsible for your care) and notify them of your location, general condition or death.
 This disclosure may be to a disaster relief agency.
 (If you agree or do not say “no,” your caregivers may use your PHI to do this.)